Sanket-Kayastha/TCS_Questions/README.md

 The square carpet can be cut only using horizontal or vertical slits.
 Cuttings are done on a single carpet which should be rolled out completely i.e. no folding or stacking is allowed.
 Squares or rectangles cut should be equal size.

+Example:
+Input:
+4 → Value of N(No. of cuts)
+Output:
+9 → maximum number of equal squares or rectangles

 QUestion 2.
 A family is about to break their piggy bank to use the money for different purposes.
 The piggy bank here represents an array (arr[]) consisting of N coins.
 The family has to split the coins of piggy bank into smaller